Searching for First/Original Family & Other Relatives

 Vietnamese brought out through the COR 1967 – 68 airlifts

 In December 1966, the Committee of Responsibility (COR) was formed and incorporated in New York.
 COR was comprised of medical personnel, scientists, clergymen, and concerned citizens who had agonized over American involvement in the bloody Vietnamese Conflict, and who were seeking avenues for helping the civilians injured in the crossfire.
 In October 1967, the first three children arrived in the States.
 Over the ensuing months, nearly 100 children were evacuated and received the finest medical care possible.
-A few of you may find your names on the list at the bottom of this document [box 30].

 For more information, contact Wendy Chmielewski, Curator at: wchmiel@ swarthmore.edu